Prabhav0403/EncryptedTrafficAttackClassifierLLMs/README.md

 ## 📌 Overview

-**EncryptedTrafficAttackClassifierLLMs** is a sophisticated developer tool designed to classify **encrypted network traffic** using lightweight language models.
+**EncryptedTrafficAttackClassifierLLMs** is a sophisticated developer tool designed to classify **cybersecurity network traffic attacks** using lightweight language models.
 It supports security analysts in:

 - Detecting malicious activity in real time
 - Enhancing network observability